neogeny/TatSu/README.md

     Python 3.10 will be released in Oct 2021
     Python 3.9  was released on Oct 20220
-    Python 3.8  bugfix releases final in March 2021 Python 3.7  bugfix releases final in mid 2020 Python 3.6  had its last bugfix release on December 2019 Python 2.7  reached its end of life on January 2020
+    Python 3.8  bugfix releases final in May 2021 Python 3.7  bugfix releases final in mid 2020 Python 3.6  had its last bugfix release on Dec 2019 Python 2.7  reached its end of life on Jan 2020

-    There are compelling reasons to upgrade 3.x projects to Python 3.8
+    Compelling reasons to upgrade projects to the latest Python
     """
     pass
 ```